alilland/ijabat-image-offloader/README.md

 ## Author

-Built and maintained by [Your Name].
+Built and maintained by Ijabat Tech Solutions, LLC.